zehua0417/checkmate.nvim/README.md

 Enhance your todos with custom [metadata](#metadata) with quick keymaps!

-> The Checkmate buffer is saved as regular Markdown ✔
+> The Checkmate buffer is saved as regular Markdown!

 # ☑️ Commands